nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User types keyword
-2. App displays all students address book in alphabetical order
+2. Tuteez displays all students in alphabetical order
 3. Use case ends

-**Use case: UC3 - Delete a person**
+**Use case: UC3 - Delete a student**

 **MSS**

-1. User requests to list persons
+1. User requests to list students
-2. AddressBook shows a list of persons <u>(UC2)</u>
+2. Tuteez shows a list of student <u>(UC2)</u>
 3. User types keyword followed by delete index or name
-4. AddressBook deletes the person
+4. Tuteez deletes the person
 5. Use case ends